Skip main navigation

 How to calculate the monthly payment on a mortgage

 The easiest way to calculate loan payments is to use an amortization calculator.
-If trying to calculate amortization manually, you can use the PMT function in an Excel spreadsheet.
+If trying to manually calculate amortization, you can use the PMT function in an Excel spreadsheet.
 The PMT function calculates payments on a loan based on constant payments and a constant interest rate.
 The format of the PMT function looks like this:

 If calculating the monthly payment on a 30-year fixed-rate mortgage valued at $200,000 with a 3% interest rate, the PMT function would look like the below and return a monthly payment amount of $843.